Silver2545/rsyncerr/README.md

 # rsyncerr
-Monitor the logs of Radarr, Sonarr, and similar programs to initiate rsync transfers from a seedbox to local storage.
+Monitor the api of Radarr, Sonarr, and similar programs to initiate rsync transfers from a seedbox to local storage via rsync.